| Cinemania Interview: Kenneth Branagh

 end, I can't really rationalize why it had to be set in a mirrored

 room, but retrospectively it helps in lots of ways.
+As with Much Ado About Nothing,

 you were working with very different kinds of actors on Hamlet.
+We had a bunch of different actors,

 which I was very keen to do.
 Get a group of people who sound